modmuss50/OptiFabric/README.md

 ![](https://ss.modmuss50.me/javaw_2019-05-22_20-33-34.jpg)

+__Note:__ This project is not related or supported by either Fabric or Optifine.

 ## Installing

 After installing fabric for 1.14, you will need to place the OptiFabric mod jar as well as the optifine installer in the mods folder.